 Questions and inquiries regarding applicant treatment relative to Title VI of the Civil Rights Act of 1964, Title VIII of the Civil Rights Act of 1968, Executive Order 11063, E.O.
-13166 or the Fair Housing Act Amendments of 1988 should be addressed by mail to the following person responsible for related policies: For individual designated to handle Title VI, etc. issues - Jane C. Lahage, Director of Operations, 8900 Roosevelt Blvd., Philadelphia, PA 19115, (215) 673-6446, TTY #711 (National Telecommunication Relay Service).
+13166 or the Fair Housing Act Amendments of 1988 should be addressed by mail to the following person responsible for related policies: Jane C. Lahage, Director of Operations, 8900 Roosevelt Blvd., Philadelphia, PA 19115, (215) 673-6446 TTY Number: 711 (National Telecommunications Relay Service).
 This person is not directly involved in the day-to-day decision-making process involving admitting applicants to the property.